liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

 +++++++++

-This section describes which selectors must be used for different object types.
+This section describes which selectors must be used for different types.
 All classes are lowercase and hyphen-separated.

--  widget: class (no prefix)
+-  component: class (no prefix)
--  base: tag
 -  layout: class (prefix: ``l-``)
--  element: class (prefix: widget name)
+-  element: class (prefix: component name)
 -  state: pseudo-class, attribute, class (prefix: ``is-`` or ``has-``)
 -  modifier: class (prefix: ``m-``)